swiftlang/swift-evolution/proposals/0378-package-registry-auth.md

 ```

 An entry for `example-registry.com` would be added to the operating
-system's credential store if supported, or the user-level `.netrc`
+system's credential store if supported, or the user-level netrc
 file otherwise:

 ```